renovate-bot/khulnasoft-lab-_-vulx/docs/community/contribute/discussion.md

 # Discussions
-Thank you for taking interest in contributing to Trivy!
+Thank you for taking interest in contributing to Vul!

-Trivy uses [GitHub Discussion](https://github.com/khulnasoft-lab/vul/discussions) for bug reports, feature requests, and questions.
+Vul uses [GitHub Discussion](https://github.com/khulnasoft-lab/vul/discussions) for bug reports, feature requests, and questions.
 If maintainers decide to accept a new feature or confirm that it is a bug, they will close the discussion and create a [GitHub Issue](https://github.com/khulnasoft-lab/vul/issues) associated with that discussion.

 - Feel free to open discussions for any reason.
 When you open a new discussion, you'll have to select a discussion category as described below.